laravel/docs/billing.md

                 ->trialUntil(Carbon::now()->addDays(10))
                 ->create($paymentMethod);

-You may determine if the user is within their trial period using either the `onTrial` method of the user instance, or the `onTrial` method of the subscription instance.
-The two examples below are identical:
+You may determine if a user is within their trial period using either the `onTrial` method of the user instance or the `onTrial` method of the subscription instance.
+The two examples below are equivalent:

     if ($user->onTrial('default')) {
         //